fetchai/etch-demos/README.md

 # Interactive Etch Demo and Prototyping Tool

-Easily spin-up your own browser-based app locally to deploy and interact with your Etch contract.
+Easily spin-up a browser-based app locally to deploy and interact with your Etch contract using Python Flask.
 This allow for rapid prototyping and QA testing through a UI/UX.
 This is loosely based off of [Ethereum Remix](https://remix.ethereum.org/) IDE.

 ### Steps for Launching the App